pulsar-edit/pulsar-edit.github.io/docs/download.md

 :::

 ### Manual download

-Binaries are produced by [Cirrus CI](https://cirrus-ci.com/github/pulsar-edit/pulsar) for each commit to the Pulsar repository.
-These binaries are to be considered dev/beta releases and allow you to test out the very latest work being done on Pulsar before it is added to a full release.

 Binaries are built from a number of different branches and PRs but you should stick to the **master** branch releases for the most stable ones unless you know